edewajosh/health-diagnosis/README.md

 - ApiMedic requires signup for credentials (sandbox mode used).
 Replace placeholders in `application.properties`.

 - I am mocking the APIMEDIC endpoints since I was unable to signup on `apimedic.com`.
+- To I have added a configuration `mockEnabled=true` to allow me to mock the apimedic.
+In order to disable the mocking, update `mockEnable=false`

 ```
 This apimedic.com page can’t be found